Watching your ‘Stash… with Mint

 Synopsis: Mint is a website which can help you gather all of your financial information in one place, then analyze and track it for you very easily with some very beautiful graphs, charts, and reminders.

-The service is free for users, as it makes its money by displaying ads for rewards-based credit cards which would be advantageous to someone with your spending patterns.
-These credit cards pay an absolutely killer commission to anyone who refers a new customer (something like $20-$100), so Mint surely makes a mint even without charging you a cent.**
+The service is free for users, as it makes its money by displaying ads for credit cards and other services which would be advantageous to someone with your spending patterns.
+Some of the affiliated companies pay a large commission to anyone who refers a new customer (something like $20-$100), so Mint surely makes a mint even without charging you a cent.**

 As a lifelong technology addict, I can appreciate a really good user interface, and Mint definitely has it.
 It’s fun to use, and it seems to draw you in to set things up in quite an organic and natural way.

 Once configured, it can automatically do things like watching your credit card balance for you, and sending you alerts (email, text, whatever) to let you know certain thresholds have been met.